svetlay/SitefinitySocialWidgets/readme.txt

-This is a beta Facebook login widget
+This is a Facebook login widget that asks the user to allow access to Name & basic info and creates a Sitefinity Profile with the same data.

-The pacakge manager will install this package in the MVC folder of the sitefinity instanllation
+The pacakge manager will install this package in the MVC folder of the sitefinity installation.

 Make sure to
 - copy the contents of global_merge.asax to your global asax